If you’re the primary caregiver for your elderly parent, you’re not alone.

-According to Caregiving in the U.S. 2015 study, 34.2 million adults have provided unpaid care to an adult age 50 or older in the past 12 months.
+According to Caregiving in the U.S. 2020 report, 41.8 million adults provided unpaid care to an adult age 50 or older.

 With technology, communication can be easier.
 Here are three ideas to improve communication with family and friends.

-Make sure in the setup you make it a private group.
+Make sure in the setup, you make it a private group.
 Click here to read more about group privacy settings.

-Create several folders in the account to include healthcare, financial, and legal information.
+Depending on your situation, you may need to create several folders in the account to include healthcare, financial, and legal information.

 3- Install home cameras.

-Either purchase a do-it yourself kit or hire a security company to install cameras.
+Either purchase a do-it-yourself kit or hire a security company to install cameras.
 With many systems, you’ll have an app to view each camera.

 When you’re the primary caregiver, don’t go it alone.
 Use technology to communicate with family and friends who want to help (or need convincing their help is required).

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
-She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature, and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”